kernja/esoteric-picture-extractor/README.md

 The solution is written with:
 * .NET 8
-* Magick.Net (only for processing HPI files in a fast manner)
+* Magick.Net (only for merging HPI layers together, see below)

 ## Background